CLOSE SEARCH

 • Triggering Events - specifying the events that activate these rights, such as a third-party offer for all or a controlling percentage of shares, minimum percentage of shares being sold by a controlling shareholder, whether a change in the company's ownership structure triggers these rights.

-• Pro Rata Participation - whether minority shareholders must sell all of their shares or can participate on a pro rata basis in a Drag-Along sale.
+• Pro Rata Participation - whether minority shareholders must sell all of their shares or can participate on a pro rata basis in a drag along sale.

 • Piggyback Rights - allowing minority shareholders to participate in a sale initiated by other minority shareholders, even if the controlling shareholder is not selling.